mlr-archive/wiki-old/Setup-and-Contribution-Guidelines.md

-mlr - Setup & Contribution Guidelines
+mlr -- Setup & Contribution Guidelines
 =========

-To encourage a more structured and organized contribution workflow for <b>mlr</b>, every contributor should try to adhere to the guidelines listed in this wiki.
-We have also provided basic guidelines (particulary for new Github users) to setup mlr locally so you can immediately start to play around the <b>mlr</b> codebase.
+Did you find a bug?
+Is your favourite learner missing and you want to add it?
+Or do you have another idea for making mlr better?
+We welcome all contributions to mlr.
+While modifying or extending such a large project can seem daunting at first, here are some guidelines on how to get started.

 ## Version control setup